home-assistant/developers.home-assistant/docs/bluetooth_fetching_data.md

 - If all sensors are updated via Bluetooth advertisements: [`PassiveBluetoothProcessorCoordinator`](#passivebluetoothprocessorcoordinator)
 - If active connection are needed for some sensors: [`ActiveBluetoothProcessorCoordinator`](#activebluetoothprocessorcoordinator)

-If the device's primary method to notify of update is Bluetooth advertisements and its primary function is **not** a sensor, binary sensor, or firing events:
+If the device's primary method to notify of updates is Bluetooth advertisements and its primary function is **not** a sensor, binary sensor, or firing events:

 - If all entities are updated via Bluetooth advertisements: [`PassiveBluetoothCoordinator`](#passivebluetoothcoordinator)
 - If active connections are needed: [`ActiveBluetoothCoordinator`](#activebluetoothcoordinator)